 There are some items I’d definitely pack more of if I were to visit Greece again in the spring.
 Reflecting on how cold it was, packing warmer items like long-sleeved shirts and flannel lined tops would be in a visitor’s best interest.

-Well, I really hope this helps anyone planning to visit Greece in the spring!
-Figuring out what to pack for Greece shouldn’t be difficult, just don’t make the mistakes I did and have an awesome time.
+Anyways, I really hope this helps you when planning your visit Greece in the spring!
+Figuring out what to pack for this gorgeous country in Europe shouldn’t be difficult, just don’t make the mistakes I did and have an awesome time.

 P.S.
-If you’re from this area or have been here in the spring, please don’t give me any shit for my ignorance.
+If you’re from this area or have been to Greece in the spring, please don’t give me any shit for my ignorance.
 I now take full responsibility for being extremely naïve. 😅

 As mentioned above, this post contains affiliate links.
 Which means if you make a purchase through the links, this site receives a small commission at no extra cost to you.
 This helps us continue to bring you wanderful inspiration!
 Read our full disclosure here.